Tooth-Colored Fillings in Ottawa

 Step 1: Preparation

 On your appointment day, we begin by administering your chosen sedation option.
-Once you're comfortable and relaxed (or peacefully asleep with general anesthesia), we numb the treatment area so there's absolutely no pain during the procedure.
+Once comfortable, we numb the treatment area so there's absolutely no pain during the procedure.

 Step 2: Decay Removal